adrian154/blog/blogposts/internet-part-1.md

 When you look at the Internet at the AS level, the illusion is truly stripped bare, and you can see the Internet for what it is: a bunch of servers, organized into ASes, with connections running between them.

 Routing between ASes is universally done via the [Border Gateway Protocol](https://en.wikipedia.org/wiki/Border_Gateway_Protocol), which is a [path vector routing protocol](https://en.wikipedia.org/wiki/Path-vector_routing_protocol) as opposed to a link state routing protocol.
+The difference is path vector protocols broadcast nodes which they can route to and the path to neighbors, rather than the mere existence of a link.
 Routers running BGP (which reside at the edge between the internal network of an AS and the external Internet, hence 'border') connect to neighbors and broadcast the connections it has to routers from other ASes, known as *peers*.
 BGP routers also relay announcements they receive from their peers, propagating this information throughout the Internet and allowing border routers to create routing tables.
+To reduce network usage and routing table size, BGP routers may use heuristics to selectively reject routes, a process known as [route filtering](https://en.wikipedia.org/wiki/Route_filtering).
+(The side-effect of route filtering is that no router on the Internet has a complete view of *all* routes, so collecting statistics on the routing table requires careful observation from numerous viewpoints.)

 ![diagram of interaction between internal and external networks](static/images/routing-protocols.png)

 *Diagram of the various routing protocols found on the Internet.
 Internal links are highighted in red; border routers are highlighted in green.*

+The BGP routing itself looks just like the routing table you'd find on your router or computer, just *much bigger* (around 900,000 unique prefixes at the time of writing).
+Its functionality remains unchanged, though.
+When a border router receives a packet:
+* If the packet is destined to the internal network, it relays the packet based on whatever routing protocol the AS is using.
+* Otherwise, it consults its routing table, finds the best next hop, and relays the packet to that BGP peer.

 Not every AS is connected with each other; often, Internet packets will travel through networks belonging to several ASes until they reach their destination.
 You can see this for yourself using the [traceroute](https://linux.die.net/man/8/traceroute) utility.
 Here is the output of `traceroute` from my computer to [gnu.org](https://www.gnu.org/).